 “…Hillary Clinton has revealed herself to be frail, medicated, and probably duplicitous about her health.
 We also hear reports that she’s a drinker with a bad temper.
 Suddenly, Clinton looks like the unstable personality in this race.
 Who do you want controlling the nuclear arsenal now?”

 Filed under: Baen Books, Monday Book Pick, Science Fiction

-Sunset of the Gods by Steve White
+Soldiers Out of Time by Steve White

 Jason Thanou is once again traveling through time, and in this latest entry in the series, space as well.
 Keep in mind that Thanou is not from Earth, so the space travel element in this series has been baked in from the start.
 If fact, most of the action against the evil Transhumanists takes place on planets other than Earth.
 There is, of course, time travel on Earth, late 19th Century, near the Khyber Pass.
 Lots of action and plot twists.
 A good addition to the series.

 Filed under: Clintons, Culture of Corruption, Free Speech, Politics